Exploring the Divine and Distorted Natures of Three Classic Political Systems

 Finding a Place for Socialism

 When we think of justice, equality and fairness for all, the idea of socialism comes to mind, along with the notion that all people are created equal.
 But if we stop there, we miss half the story.
 For is it true we’re all equal in every way?
 Do we all put in the same amount of effort?
-Do we all express ourselves the same way?
+And do we all express ourselves the same way?
 Do we make the same choices every hour of every day about developing ourselves?
 Of course not.

 So then even if it’s true that we are all created equal, we’re not equal in our thinking, our decision-making, our actions or how we feel.
 We could liken this to an adult and a child: They may have the same inherent value, but they are not equal in how they show up in life.